Behemoth (Hobbes book): Part One: Behemoth, or the Epitome of the Civil Wars of England

 This is the longest section of the book and roughly covers the period 1640–1642.

-The dialogue opens with the student asking the master how it was that a monarch as strong as Charles I should ever have had to face a rebellion.
+The dialogue opens with the student asking the master how it was that a monarch as strong as Charles I of England should ever have had to face a rebellion.
 The master relates that a growing opposition to the crown was promoted by seven factions, each of them for their own ends and not in concert, who stoked the fires of rebellion.
 These factions were: Papists, Presbyterians, Independents including other sects of religious faith, those who were corrupted by their reading of the Latin and Greek classics, centres of commerce and trade such as London, those with no means of support who saw the war as a way to profit, and the lack of understanding as to the important role played by the monarchy in society.

 The motivations of each of these groups and how they contributed to the Civil War is discussed by the master and the student throughout the first part of the book.
 This section has been considered anti-clerical in its leanings as none of the actions of the religious groups involved are shown in any sort of positive light.

 The Papists wanted to condemn any ruler who did not offer compliance to the will of Rome.
 As Charles I was officially a Protestant, this was not popular.
 There were not many Papists in England at this time but they still had a voice that could be heard by their own adherents.

 Presbyterian ministers did not like a king whose queen was a known and practising Catholic.
 This translated itself into speeches calling for the exile of the queen and other Papists.
 As Catholicism was already severely proscribed against in the late 17th century these calls for expulsion are not unexpected or difficult to understand.

 The Independents and the other sects of the Protestant reformation were advocates of liberty and freedom in certain instances especially in the matter of religious choice.
 Provided an individual did not want to follow the Roman church their religious views would be tolerated by most of the Protestant groups.